 The Directors have also considered the wider operational consequences and ramifications of the Covid-19 pandemic.
 Business Continuity Plans are in place across each of the Retail Broker's operating segments, with measures to manage employee home working for our entire employee base.
 These are working effectively.
 Leadership teams and working groups led by senior managers are in place to support operational resilience and taking common sense precautions with a view to ensuring the wellbeing of colleagues.
-We continue to review this approach daily in line with latest global developments and government guidance.
+The Company continues to review this approach daily in line with latest global developments and government guidance.

-Insurance broking is a resilient and defensive market, which has historically had limited impact from past economic or capital market downturns.
-The Retail Broker operates in a mandatory class of business and is not materially exposed to a single carrier, customer or market segment.
-Although Covid-19 developments are fluid, the stress testing demonstrates the Group's financial resilience and operating flexibility.
-Following the assessment of the Retail Broker's and Company's financial position and its ability to meet its obligations as and when they fall due, including the potential financial implications of the Covid-19 pandemic included in stress tests, and the wider operational consequences and ramifications of the pandemic, the Directors are not aware of any material uncertainties that cast significant doubt on the Retail Broker's and Company's ability to continue as a going concern.
+Insurance broking is a resilient and defensive market, which has historically had limited impact from past economic or capital market downtums.
+The Company operates in a mandatory class of business and is not materially exposed to a single carrier, customer, or market segment.
+Although Covid-19 developments are fluid, the stress testing demonstrates the Company's financial resilience and operating flexibility.
+The assessment of the Company's financial position and its ability to meet its obligations as and when they fall due includes the potential financial implications of the Covid-19 and the wider operational consequences and ramifications of the pandemic.
+The Directors are not aware of any material uncertainties that cast significant doubt on the Company's ability to continue as a going concern.